 Some dogs were jumping up on their hind legs to meet us at eye level, while others were happy to observe from their dog houses.

-My initial impression was that these pups are well-cared for given the space they're provided, the cleanliness of the grounds, and their healthy appearance.
+My initial impression was that these pups are well-cared for given the spacious pens, cleanliness of the grounds, and healthy appearance.

 I later confirmed the Swedish authorities ensure kennels adhere to specific regulations, including the amount of space the dogs need.